MindK product academy

 #3.
 Set product vision and strategy

-The product strategy, in turn, defines how the product’s vision will be realized.
+SaaS product strategy, in turn, defines how the product’s vision will be realized.
 That’s why the primary distinction between product vision and SaaS product development strategy is that product vision represents the future state for users that comes from the value the product provides, while product strategy refers to the collection of decisions you must make in order to accomplish the vision.

-• Vision denotes the overall goal, the main reason for developing the product, and the positive changes you plan to achieve.
+• Vision denotes the goal, the main reason for developing the product, and the positive changes you plan to achieve.

 • Target group refers to the market or market segment the product plans to focus on.